-Teachers and the Inclusion Leader have termly meetings to track the progress of all children.
-All assessments and tracking information is discussed during Pupil Progress meetings with the Inclusion Leader and Phase Leader.
-Information regarding children who show, and already have, special and specific needs are passed onto the Inclusion made.
-The Inclusion Leader then reviews the interventions to ensure effective provision is made throughout the school to enable children to learn effectively.
+Teachers and the SENCo have termly meetings to track the progress of all children.
+All assessments and tracking information is discussed during Pupil Progress meetings with the SENCo and Phase Leader.
+Information regarding children who show, and already have, special and specific needs are passed onto the SENCo.
+Strategies and interventions are discussed to ensure that good progress is made.
+The SENCo then reviews the interventions to ensure effective provision is made throughout the school to enable children to learn effectively.